 Learn more about Rolling Meadows

-Rolling Meadows homes originally brought people to this northwestern community, and the suburb keeps growing.
-With the population growth came more entertainment, bars, restaurants, and recreation.
+Rolling Meadows homes originally brought people to this northwestern community.
+And today, the suburb continues to grow, as more entertainment, bars, restaurants, and recreation have followed.

-Growing families love the Rolling Meadows public schools and area colleges and universities provide higher education and bring many smart students to the area.
-Private schools provide a second option for education in the area.
+Residents and families love the area’s excellent schools- which drive up property values.
+And area colleges and universities provide higher education and bring many students to the area.

 Rolling Meadows shopping makes it easy for holiday shopping or summer trips to the nearby Woodfield Mall or other area shopping centers.
-Included in these areas are fine dining and Rolling Meadows restaurants.
+Included in these areas are fine dining and restaurants local to the area.

-Whether you are looking to catch the latest movies, go bowling, or see live horse racing, Rolling Meadows entertainment makes weekends fun and busy for people of all ages.
+Whether you are looking to catch the latest movies, go bowling, or enjoy live horse racing, Rolling Meadows entertainment makes weekends fun and busy for people of all ages.
 Bars and pubs also add plenty of fun and excitement.
+Click here for more

 Rolling Meadows is located in Cook County and 28 miles northwest of the Chicago Loop and a forty minute commute to downtown Chicago.
 Rolling Meadows is located east of IL Route 53 and north of Interstate 90.